Using Docker Compose: Managing Multiple Local Containers

 sudo chmod +x /usr/bin/docker-compose

-First instruction download the library, second one move it to /usr/bin/docker-compose
+First instruction download the library, second one move it to /usr/bin/docker-compose and using the third instruction, we are giving the docker-compose appropriate permissions.

 A Hands On